tiltowait/oregon-by-night/docs/vicissitude-mods.md

 Although vampires are typically immune to mortal drugs and poisons, there are supernatural venoms that can affect Kindred physiology.
 A Ravnos with this Merit is immune to all forms of drugs and poisons, including the venoms and toxins of supernatural creatures or those created by supernatural powers.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

 * *(Lore of the Clans pg 181)*

+### <u>Sturdy (4pt.
+Merit)</u>
+<u>You gain an additional Bruised Health Level and all your Wound Penalties are reduced by 1 Die.
+This does not result in any outward physical transformation.
+This Merit costs double for Mortals and Ghouls.
+This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.
+This Merit is from Dark Ages, but is not cited here because of significant changes from the base system.</u>

 ## Canon Flaws